JACC in a Flash: Finding the Sweet Spot of Glycemic Control in Diabetic Patients

 Nichols GA, Joshua-Gotlib S, Parasuraman S. J Am Coll Cardiol.
 2013 May 8.
 [Epub ahead of print]

-Keywords: Hemoglobin A, Glycosylated, Incidence, Risk Reduction Behavior, Diabetes Mellitus, Type 2, Logic, Hospitalization
+Keywords: Glycated Hemoglobin A, Incidence, Risk Reduction Behavior, Diabetes Mellitus, Type 2, Logic, Hospitalization

 < Back to Listings